 21. Inappropriate Language

-- a) First offense one (1) day in-school suspension - b) Second offense -two (2) day in-school suspension. - c) Third offense up to three (3) days out-of-school suspension
+- a) First offense one (1) day in-school suspension - b) Second offense -two (2) days in-school suspension. - c) Third offense up to three (3) days out-of-school suspension and parent/guardian notification.

 22. Inappropriate Racial Comment